bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 Sometimes System Preferences does not show all of the resolutions possible with your monitor.
 To bypass this, there are several free utilities that can be used.
 One I have found to work well is [RDM](https://github.com/avibrazil/RDM).

-Once you have downloaded and installed RDM, it will run as a menu bar application.
+Once you have installed RDM, it will run as a menu bar application.
 It allows you to see all the options for your screen resolution.

 Here’s what RDM looks like on my system running a 1440p monitor with some custom HiDPI resolutions I’ve created: